ardalis/ardalis-com-gatsby/src/pages/blog/invest-in-good-user-stories.md

 User stories should be delivered alongside tests that demonstrate their functionality and ideally can be run as part of a continuous integration (and potentially continuous delivery) process.
 Doing so increases the likelihood that the stories are actually fully working, including edge cases and environment issues that may be local to one machine or another.
 It's still possible for bugs to exist, of course, but at a coarse-grained level, having tests for user stories dramatically reduces the chances that a story is "delivered" in a completely broken state.

 ## Summary

+User stories are a popular way of describing backlog work items for software applications.
+You can use the INVEST acronym mnemonic to remember the most important characteristics of good user stories.
+Good user stories are small and independent, which helps them flow through the work process.
+They're valuable to end users, and ideally should be testable so you know with confidence that they're done and working properly when delivered.
+They're estimable, or they're small enough that you don't need to estimate them, and they're negotiable, meaning they're not set in stone as written.
+They're meant to provide a basic framework for a conversation with the customer, and that conversation will provide the developer with what they need to know to implement the story.